Tom Baker: 1982–2003: Return to character acting

 Baker's autobiography, Who on Earth is Tom Baker? was published in 1997.
 He also authored two children's books: Never Wear Your Wellies in the House and Other Poems to Make You Laugh (1981) and The Boy Who Kicked Pigs (1999).
+In 2000, he was the subject of an episode of the reality documentary series This Is Your Life.

 By the early 1990s, Baker's now older appearance led to a reduction in typecasting; additionally he began to be cast by directors who grew up watching him on Doctor Who.
-He played Puddleglum, a "marsh-wiggle", in the 1990 BBC adaptation of C. S. Lewis' The Silver Chair.
+He played Puddleglum in the BBC's 1990 television adaptation of The Silver Chair.
 He was cast as Professor Plum in the 1992 series of the game show Cluedo.
-He played the titular "hammy" narrator in the 1992 radio comedy Lionel Nimrod's Inexplicable World.
+He played the titular character in the 1992 radio comedy Lionel Nimrod's Inexplicable World.
 Baker narrated the 1990s BBC puppet series Tales of Aesop, based on Aesop's Fables.
-Baker's first long-running role since the Fourth Doctor was as Dr. Hoyt in the hospital drama Medics (1992–1995).
-In 1994 he provided the narration for Channel 4's Equinox documentary Rave New World.
-It was rumoured that Baker was a candidate for the role of Gandalf in the Lord of the Rings films; Baker himself stated that he would not have accepted a role which would mean spending months away filming in New Zealand.
-In 2000 he appeared as the elf Halvarth in Dungeons & Dragons.
-Baker played Wyvern in Randall & Hopkirk (Deceased) (2000–2001).
+Baker's first long-running role since the Doctor was as Professor Hoyt in the hospital drama Medics (1992–1995).
+Baker reportedly turned down the role of Gandalf in the Lord of the Rings films, as he would not have accepted a role which would mean spending months away filming in New Zealand.
+In 2000, he appeared as Halvarth in the fantasy film Dungeons & Dragons.
+Baker played the ghostly Professor Wyvern in the series Randall & Hopkirk (Deceased) (2000–2001).